etcd-io/etcd/README.md

 ### Getting etcd

-The easiest way to get etcd is to use a pre-built release binary which are available for OSX, Linux, Windows, AppC Images (ACI), and Docker.
-Instructions are available on the [GitHub releases page][github-release].
+The easiest way to get etcd is to use one of the pre-built release binaries which are available for OSX, Linux, Windows, AppC (ACI), and Docker.
+Instructions for using these binaries are on the [GitHub releases page][github-release].

 For those wanting to try the very latest version, you can build the latest version of etcd from the `master` branch.
 You will first need [*Go*](https://golang.org/) installed on your machine (version 1.4+ is required).